Flight (2012 film): Plot

+Airline pilot and US Navy Veteran Captain Whip Whitaker snorts cocaine to stay alert after a long night of drinking in his Orlando hotel room with Katerina Marquez, a flight attendant he will be flying with later that morning.
+He pilots SouthJet Air Flight 227 to Atlanta, which experiences severe turbulence during takeoff.

+Meanwhile, amateur photographer and drug addict Nicole Maggen buys heroin and has an argument with her landlord.
+She suffers an overdose after injecting herself with the drug.

-Airline pilot Captain Whip Whitaker uses cocaine to stay alert after a sleepless night in his Orlando hotel room.
-He pilots SouthJet Flight 227 to Atlanta, which experiences severe turbulence at takeoff.
-Co-pilot Ken Evans takes over while Whip discreetly mixes vodka in his orange juice and takes a nap.
-He is jolted awake as the plane goes into a steep dive.
-Unable to regain control, Whip is forced to make a controlled crash landing in an open field, hitting his head and losing consciousness on impact.
+On the SouthJet Air flight, co-pilot Ken Evans takes over while Whip discreetly mixes vodka in his orange juice and takes a nap.
+He is jolted awake as the plane suffers a mechanical fault and goes into a steep dive.
+Whip regains control by pulling out of the dive and rolling the aircraft inverted, flying over Nicole's motel, and makes a controlled crash-landing in an open field.
+On impact, Whip suffers a blow to his head and loses consciousness.

-Whip awakens in an Atlanta hospital with moderate injuries and is greeted by his old friend Charlie Anderson, who represents the airline's pilots union.
-He tells Whip that he managed to save 96 out of 102, losing two crew members and four passengers, but mentions his co-pilot is in a coma.
-Whip sneaks away for a cigarette and meets Nicole Maggen, a heroin addict recovering from an overdose in the same hospital.
-The next morning, his friend and drug dealer Harling Mays picks him up from the hospital.
+Whip awakens in an Atlanta hospital with moderate injuries and is greeted by his old friend, Charlie Anderson, who now represents the airline's pilots union after retiring from flying.
+Charlie tells Whip that his actions saved 96 out of 102 aboard the plane, losing two crew members and four passengers, with 37 severe injuries.
+Whip learns that flight attendants Camelia Satou and Katerina both died in the crash.
+Head flight attendant Margaret Thomason is also in the hospital with minor injuries.
+Evans is in a coma after suffering a severe head injury but is expected to recover.
+Whip is visited by friend and drug dealer Harling Mays, who proffers porn magazines, a carton of cigarettes, and a pint of vodka, the last of which Whip refuses.
+Whip sneaks away for a cigarette and meets Nicole, recovering from an overdose in the same hospital, along with a cheerful chemotherapy patient.
+The next morning, Mays picks up Whip from the hospital.

 Having retired to his late father's farm, Whip meets Charlie and attorney Hugh Lang, who explain that the National Transportation Safety Board (NTSB) performed a drug test while he was unconscious.
 Results showed that Whip was intoxicated during the flight, although Hugh gets the toxicology report voided on technical grounds.

-Whip visits and becomes intimate with Nicole, but his drinking habits clash with Nicole's attempts to stay drug-free.
-Later, he attends a funeral for Katerina, a flight attendant who died in the crash, and with whom Whip had spent the night before the incident.
-He sees a surviving crew member, Margaret, and asks her to tell the NTSB that he was sober.
+Whip visits Nicole as she is vacating her apartment and relocates her to the farm.
+They become intimate but his drinking habits clash with Nicole's attempts to stay drug-free.
+Later, he attends a funeral for Katerina.
+He approaches Margaret after the funeral and asks her to tell the NTSB that he was sober enough to fly.